Aligning Language Model Benchmarks with Pairwise Preferences: Experiments

-Once we increase the number of questions to more than 5000, all \textsc{BenchAlign} implementations begin to show more steady improvements on both metrics.
-However, three out of the five \textsc{BenchAlign} implementations, including \textsc{RankNet}, \textsc{NDCG-Loss1}, and \textsc{NDCG-Loss2}, show plateaus in $Acc_{pair}$ and $\rho$.
-On the other hand, \textsc{LambdaRank} and \textsc{NDCG-Loss2++} show lower performance on both metrics, but then steadily improve and ultimately converge to performance comparable to the other \textsc{BenchAlign} implementations.
-These results indicate that the choice of the learning-to-rank algorithm may affect how the alignment of benchmarks produced by \textsc{BenchAling} scales with the number of available questions.
+Once we increase the number of questions to more than 5000, all benchmark alignment implementations begin to show more steady improvements on both metrics.
+However, three out of the five implementations, including \textsc{RankNet}, \textsc{NDCG-Loss1}, and \textsc{NDCG-Loss2}, show plateaus in $Acc_{pair}$ and $\rho$.
+On the other hand, \textsc{LambdaRank} and \textsc{NDCG-Loss2++} show lower performance on both metrics, but then steadily improve and ultimately converge to performance comparable to the other implementations.
+These results indicate that the choice of the learning-to-rank algorithm may affect how the alignment of benchmarks scales with the number of available questions.

-Overall, our results show that \textsc{BenchAlign} needs a limited number of questions to learn meaningful preference-weightings and around 5000 questions ($\sim 25\%$ of all OpenLLMLeaderboard questions) to achieve its best results.
+Overall, our results show that benchmark alignment needs around 5000 questions ($\sim 25\%$ of all OpenLLMLeaderboard questions) to achieve its best results.